 DESIGN

 Limitations: The tension design action in FRP reinforcement shall be designed as a non-ductile, force-controlled action.
-The criteria in this report is established for FRP composites transferring forces through a bond-line and through FRP anchorage, however FRP force transfer to alternative components, for example, conventional post-installed expansion anchors, shall be permitted when the assembly is substantiated by experimental testing.
+The criteria in this report is established for FRP composites transferring forces through a bond-line and through FRP anchorage; however, FRP force transfer to alternative components, for example, conventional post-installed expansion anchors, shall be permitted when the assembly is substantiated by experimental testing.
 Experimental testing and related reports shall meet the requirements of Section 4.1 of this criteria.

 Clear spacing between FRP strips shall not exceed 18 inches (457.2 mm) nor three times the strengthened element thickness.

 Shear Strengthening of Concrete Diaphragms: The shear strength of diaphragm sections of concrete may be enhanced by FRP laminates with fiber oriented parallel to the applied shear force and anchorage provided at the termination points.
 For external FRP reinforcement consisting of discrete strips with defined widths, the design shear strength of an FRP-strengthened concrete diaphragm may be determined using Equation (1).
-The FRP failure modes shall be considered non-ductile, force-controlled actions, however, the strengthened structural system shall use the appropriate ductility demand modification factors or nonlinear acceptance criteria related to the system failure mode as prescribed in the retrofit standard.
+The FRP failure modes shall be considered non-ductile, force-controlled actions; however, the strengthened structural system shall use the appropriate ductility demand modification factors or nonlinear acceptance criteria related to the system failure mode as prescribed in the retrofit standard.
 The shear strength of the FRP system, Vf, shall be adjusted by a factor, ψf, of 0.85 for one or two-sided strengthening.

 ϕVn= ϕ(Vc+Vs+ψfVf) (1)

-The strength reduction factor, ϕ, shall be taken from the retrofit standard used in the retrofit project, for example, ASCE/SEI 41, or ACI 318 for shear-controlled concrete elements in the context of retrofit designs using new building code provisions.
+The strength reduction factor, ϕ, shall be taken from the retrofit standard used in the retrofit project, for example, ASCE/SEI 41, or ACI 318, for shear-controlled concrete elements in the context of retrofit designs using new building code provisions.

 The shear strength of the FRP, Vf, shall be computed from Equation (2):